It’s almost time for the school holidays in Melbourne and you know what that means: the kids are at home!

 If you want to see more animals, take a whale-watching cruise during migration between May to October.
 Or head to The Nobbies outcrop is the viewing site for Seal Rocks, home to a large colony of Australian fur seals.
 There’s also plenty of wild wallabies and a Koala Conservation centre to get to these famous Aussies.

-BOOK YOUR PHILLIP ISLAND DAY TRIP THROUGH VIATOR!
+BOOK YOUR PHILLIP ISLAND DAY TRIP NOW!